Deadline for Submitting Applications for the 2020 Ambassadors Fund for Cultural Preservation: December 6, 2019

 DUNS NUMBER AND SAM REGISTRATION:

-Established by Congress in 2001, the Ambassadors Fund for Cultural Preservation (Irvin please include hyperlink) aims to assist countries such as Honduras in preserving museum collections, ancient and historic sites and traditional forms of expression.
+Established by Congress in 2001, the Ambassadors Fund for Cultural Preservation aims to assist countries such as Honduras in preserving museum collections, ancient and historic sites, and traditional forms of expression.
 Since its inception, the program has supported more than 1,000 projects worldwide.

-To date, Honduras has been the recipient of nine grants covering a broad range of vital cultural preservation projects throughout the country:
+To date, Honduras has been the recipient of ten grants covering a broad range of vital cultural preservation projects throughout the country:

 - Conservation of the 18th-century Altarpiece of the Virgin of the Rosary at Comayagua Cathedral